 That’s a little bit cynical for me, but the concept is sound, so long as your remarks are honest.

-4) Phrase your wording carefully when giving a review.
 Remember that you need to have short bites that can fit on a cover.
 You can review both the author and the work.

 For example, I recently read a science fiction novel that I loved by new author Milo Behr.
 It will be debuting this week, and I’ll let you know more in a day or two.
 I could say something like “Milo Behr’s novel Beowulf: A Bloody Calculus was the most exciting cyberpunk debut I’ve seen in twenty years,” and I’d be completely honest about the book.
 I haven’t seen one that I personally liked as much since William Gibson made his debut.